Table of Contents

-Nobody wants to have to evict a tenant.
+Nobody wants to have to evict a resident.
 And the Birmingham eviction process is not a fun process.

 The original intent of the lease is that you would provide them a place to live and they would take care of that place and pay you rent . . . monthly . . . the whole thing . . . and on time.

-Somewhere your tenant forgot that they had to take care of the place or pay you rent or worse BOTH.
+Somewhere your resident forgot that they had to take care of the place or pay you rent or worse BOTH.

 If you are like many people we talk to in this business, you’re probably kicking yourself for letting this go on much longer than it ever should have.

-If it makes you feel any better, if you’ve been in this business for any measure of time, you’ve let a tenant carry on way too long.
+If it makes you feel any better, if you’ve been in this business for any measure of time, you’ve let a resident carry on way too long.

 The first step in evicting someone in Alabama is the 7-day notice.
 I’m going to cover some quick elements to make sure you remember.